In This Article

-From ceramic to titanium and wands to triple barrels, there's a lot to consider when searching for a curling iron (which, inevitably makes for overwhelming shopping trips).
-Much of what you should consider depends on your hair length and texture, as well as the type of curl you're after), it's actually quite easy to understand if you know the basics.
+From ceramic to titanium, wands to triple barrels, there's a lot to consider when shopping for a curling iron (which, inevitably makes for decision fatigue).
+The truth is, though much of what you should consider depends on your hair length and texture (as well as the type of curl you're after), it's actually quite easy to understand if you know the basics.
 Below, discover the best curling iron material for your hair as well as the differences between barrel sizes, heat settings, and curling iron shapes.
 Plus, with the help of 901 Salon Riawna Capri and celebrity hairstylist Matthew Collins, we're dishing out how to use a curling iron, too.

 Gold-plated technology was used in the early days of flat irons.
 For curling irons, this material is able to tolerate high heat settings for a long period of time.
 They're best for coarse or thick hair, but Collins notes that this is the least preferred option as it does not balance the heat evenly over the blade.

 Heat is crucial for ensuring your curl holds, but it's important to be mindful of creating a delicate balance in order to avoid frying your locks.
 Thin or damaged hair requires lower heat while thick hair types can afford to go higher.
 Whatever your hair type, never exceed 450 degrees Fahrenheit, and always apply a heat protectant beforehand.